-The first author wishes to thank the Department of AI of University of Edinburgh and King Fahd University of Petroleum and Minerals.
+The author wishes to thank Dr. Chris Mellish whom this work would be impossible without his support, supervision, and patience.
+The author also wishes to thank the Department of AI of

+University of Edinburgh for various support and pleasant facilities.
+Moreover, King Fahd University of Petroleum and Minerals, where the author is working, is acknowledged.